varunpramanik/typedefs/README.md

 Some handy supporting resources, such as `deno.jsonc` configuration files, may be included.
 &nbsp;&nbsp;

 All contents within this repository are provided as-is.
+Anything original contents, i.e. those not sourced from elsewhere, should be considered BSD Zero Clause Licensed.
+I hope you find them useful.
 &nbsp;&nbsp;